Outlier-robust subsampling techniques for persistent homology: Results

 \section{Results}

-We present our results for the proposed landmark selection methods.
-For all methods we use the Euclidean distance as distance function and all data sets consist of 3000 points.
-We first study the PH landmark selection method in detail on the sphere-cube data set with $p = 0.6$, then proceed to showing our results in comparison to the current standard methods on the various data sets, and finally compare our methods to the dense core subsets also investigating the influence of the $\delta$ parameter on the performance of the method.
+We present our results for the proposed landmark selection methods, i.e. PH landmarks and $k--$ landmarks.
+We first study PH landmark selection in detail on the sphere-cube dataset with $p = 0.6$, then proceed to showing our results in comparison to the current standard methods on our various datasets, i.e. landmark selection via the maxmin algorithm and random landmark selection.
+We then compare our methods to dense core subsets and finally investigate the influence of the $\delta$ parameter on the performance of PH landmarks.
+For all landmark selection techniques we use the Euclidean distance as distance function.
+All of our datasets consist of 3000 points.